Hanoi Metro

-The Hanoi Metro (Đường sắt đô thị Hà Nội) is a rapid transit system in Hanoi, the capital city of Vietnam.
+The Hanoi Metro (Đường sắt đô thị Hà Nội, /vi/, lit.
+'Hanoi urban railway') is a rapid transit system in Hanoi, the capital city of Vietnam.
 Owned by Hanoi's People Committee and operated by Hanoi Metro Company (HMC), it is the first operational rapid transit system in Vietnam.
 The system includes elevated and underground sections.
 The first line, Line 2A, opened to service on 6 November 2021.
 The first section of the second line Line 3 opened on 8 August 2024.

-The system will eventually consist of 8 lines with a total length of 318 km, and is initially expected to carry 200,000 passengers per day.
+The system is projected to have 18 lines with a total length of 979 km by 2045.
 Upon opening, daily ridership was at 12,000.

 History

 Pre-planning

 As the capital city of Vietnam, Hanoi's population is growing rapidly.
 As of 2010 (the year when construction started on the first line), Hanoi's population was around 6,910,000.
 Hoàn Kiếm District and Ba Đình District are the districts with the highest population density.
 The government expects the population of Hanoi to increase up to 8,000,000 by 2030.
 The growing population would affect the city's operation and development.
 To solve this issue, the Vietnamese government and the Hanoi People's Committee proposed to build an urban rail transit system, which was first proposed in the late 1990s.

 In 1998, the Vietnamese government revised and agreed the “Hanoi Capital to 2020 Master Plan” which suggested that Hanoi prioritise the building of a rail transit system, with a target to build 5 lines.
 The "Overall Plan for the Development of Vietnam's Railway Transportation Industry to 2020", released in 2002, and the "2005-2010 Economic and Social Development Plan for 2006-2010", released in 2006, both suggested the same and aimed to finish the metro system by 2010.